 By Michael Clark

-I received a paperback copy from the publisher for review consideration
+I received a paperback from the author for review consideration.